torrinworx/Blend_My_NFTs/README.md

 For the following terms, lets say you are creating an NFT collection where the image is of a person wearing a hat:

-**- Attribute** - A part of an NFT that can be changed.
+``Attribute`` A part of an NFT that can be changed.
 The hat on a man is an Attribute, there are many types of hats, but the hat itself I will refer to it as an attribute.

-**- Variants** - These are the types of hats; red hat, blue hat, green hat, cat hat, etc. These can be swapped into the hat Attribute with one another to create different NFTs.
+``Variants`` These are the types of hats; red hat, blue hat, green hat, cat hat, etc. These can be swapped into the hat Attribute with one another to create different NFTs.

-**- DNA** - DNA is a sequence of numbers that determins what Variant from every Attribute in an NFT collection to include in a single NFT image.
+``DNA`` DNA is a sequence of numbers that determins what Variant from every Attribute in an NFT collection to include in a single NFT image.
 This program generates a uniqe DNA sequence for every possible combination of Variants in Attributes.

-**- Batch** - A Batch is a randomly selected subset of NFT DNA.
+``Batch`` A Batch is a randomly selected subset of NFT DNA.
 It is a smaller portion of the total number of NFTs you want to generate.
 This makes the work load of rendering thousands of images easier to manage.
 It also gives you the option to render on multiple computers and ensures each computer renders seperate images with no overlap.

 # Installation and Getting Started